esmemarfo/-esmemarfo_website/content/home/experience.md

     location: Online
     date_start: '2017-09-01'
     date_end: '2020-06-01'
-    Responsibilites:
+    description: |2-
+        Responsibilities:

         Generate ideas for future stories and features that would interest the magazine’s readers.
 Perform research on various topics.
 Stay up to date with current trends.
 Write features and stories.
 design:
   columns: '2'
 ---